23 Best Breeds of Rabbit Price in India

 Can we keep rabbits as pets in India?

-Imported rabbit breeds are legally permitted to be kept as pets in India while native wild rabbit breeds are not allowed as pets.
-As per the Wild Life Protection Act, of 1972, rabbits that are native to India are termed wild and protected.
+Imported rabbit breeds are legally permitted to be kept as pets in India, while native wild rabbit breeds are not allowed as pets.
+As per the Wild Life Protection Act of 1972, rabbits native to India are termed wild and protected.

 Please Share With Your Friends